-If you miss a test or a paper deadline, do not contact the instructor or a TA unless you have followed the steps described here.
-Telling the professor or TA why you missed a deadline or a test probably will not help.
+If you miss a test or a paper deadline, do not contact the instructor unless you have followed the steps described here.
+Telling the professor why you missed a deadline or a test probably will not help.

 - In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
 A doctor's note is not acceptable. - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
-This letter must specify the length of the extension that is justified under the circumstances.
+This letter must specify the length of the extension that is justified under the circumstances. - If you are registered with Accessibility Services, your counselor will send an email message on your behalf if you ask them to (with a one-week extension the norm).